ahmetbostanciklioglu/AhmetBostanciklioglu/README.md

 ### Hello, everyone 👋

+I am Ahmet from Gaziantep/Turkey ,
-I am Ahmet.
-I am passionate  iOS, Swift learner.
+I am a passionate  iOS, Swift learner.
 I sent my first Swift repository on 31st December.
-My goal is finishing my studying book which is called iOS Notes For Professionals  by Goalkicker,https://goalkicker.com/iOSBook/, Secondly, uploading at least 3 or 5 apps to the Appstore with MVVM software architecture  model.
-Finally finding an internship firm or fulltime time working company until June 2022.
+My goal is finishing my studying book which is called iOS Notes For Professionals ,https://goalkicker.com/iOSBook/ .
+Secondly, I want to uploadi at least 3 or 5 apps to the AppStore with MVVM software architecture  models.
+Finally, finding an internship firm or fulltime time working company until June 2022.
  🔭 I’m currently working on to do applications.
 - 🌱 I’m currently learning fundamental components of Swift and iOS.
 - I’m looking to collaborate on a team to do iOS Applications or projects.